SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

 > 7.a.1 International financial flows to developing countries in support of clean energy research and development and renewable energy production, including in hybrid systems

 This target is interpreted to cover research about:
-* increasing international cooperation for clean energy research and technology (phrase 1)
+* international cooperation for clean energy research and technology (phrase 1)
-* improving access to clean energy research and technology, in part via transfers of technology between sectors/actors (phrase 1)
+* access to clean energy research and technology, in part via transfers of technology between sectors/actors (phrase 1)
-* promoting investment in clean energy research and technology, here we include development assistance (phrase 1)
+* investment in clean energy research and technology, here we include development assistance (phrase 1)
-* promoting investment in energy infrastructure (phrase 2).
+* investment in energy infrastructure (phrase 2).

 Here, "clean" is interpreted to include also low-carbon due to the specific mention of cleaner fossil fuel technologies in the target.
 All phrases also include `energy transition$` as this term incorporates many of the aspects around modernised and cleaner energy supplies/infrastructure/tech.